 Boss Lady is a series that shares personal insights from creative women in business.
 This week we talk to Becker White.
-Becker is the owner and illustrator of Made by Becker, a collection of bold line art inspired by fashion.
+Becker is the owner and illustrator of Becker White Design, a collection of bold line art inspired by fashion.
 “She uses an atypical style to distort and therefore deemphasis the female form while still capturing the beauty and confidence that women exude when wearing clothes that they love.”

 1. Tell us a bit about yourself and your career.